cucapra/hyacinth/README.md

     $   -o Filename for the dot output file
     $   -help  Display this list of options
     $   --help  Display this list of options

+SSA-Spatial produces a dot final for visualizing the final partitioning.
+To view the result as a png:

+    $ dot -Tpng ssac-output.dot > ssac-output.png